Missouri vs. Princeton Predictions & Picks - NCAA Tournament Second Round

 Missouri Performance Insights

-- The Missouri Tigers have a +173 scoring differential, topping opponents by 5.1 points per game.
-They're putting up 79.4 points per game to rank 23rd in college basketball and are allowing 74.3 per contest to rank 297th in college basketball.
+- The Missouri Tigers average 79.4 points per game (23rd in college basketball) while allowing 74.3 per contest (298th in college basketball).
+They have a +173 scoring differential overall and outscore opponents by 5.1 points per game.

-- The 27.6 rebounds per game Missouri averages rank 355th in the nation, and are 6.5 fewer than the 34.1 its opponents grab per outing.
+- The 27.6 rebounds per game Missouri averages rank 355th in college basketball, and are 6.5 fewer than the 34.1 its opponents grab per contest.

-- Missouri hits 9.4 three-pointers per game (22nd in college basketball), while its opponents have made 8.7 on average.
+- Missouri makes 9.4 three-pointers per game (22nd in college basketball), while its opponents have made 8.7 on average.

-- The Missouri Tigers rank 28th in college basketball by averaging 100.2 points per 100 possessions on offense, and defensively are 251st in college basketball, allowing 93.8 points per 100 possessions.
+- The Missouri Tigers rank 28th in college basketball with 100.2 points scored per 100 possessions, and 250th in college basketball defensively with 93.8 points conceded per 100 possessions.

-- Missouri has come up on top in the turnover battle by 5.7 turnovers per game, committing 10.6 (51st in college basketball play) while forcing 16.3 (eighth in college basketball).
+- Missouri has won the turnover battle by 5.7 turnovers per game, committing 10.6 (49th in college basketball play) while forcing 16.3 (eighth in college basketball).

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.